adityaoberai/stylus-workshop-gol/README.md

 ## What You'll Build

 In this hands-on workshop, you will:
-- Implement and compare smart contracts in both Rust (Stylus) and Solidity.
+- Learn the basics of writing a Rust Stylus smart contract by implementing core logic yourself.
-- Deploy them on a local Arbitrum Nitro devnode.
+- Deploy your Rust Stylus contract on a local Arbitrum Nitro devnode.
-- Connect your contracts to a modern React frontend.
+- Connect your contract to the pre-built frontend to interact with it.
-- Build a full dApp using the latest tools and best practices.

 ---